SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 </tbody>
 </table>

 > **Info:** In order to perform the rule the device had to be inside the geofence at least once after creating the rule.
-An email is triggered on leaving the geofence area.

 **Troubleshooting**